Calling Test

 8 Lies That Keep You from Your Calling

-What if the reason you cannot find your calling is not that it is hidden — but that you are believing something that is not true?
+What if the reason you can't find your calling isn't that it's hidden — but that you're believing something that isn't true?

-Most people who feel stuck do not have an information problem.
+Most people who feel stuck don't have an information problem.
 They have a belief problem.
-Somewhere along the way, they absorbed a lie that became a wall.
-And now they cannot see past it.
+Somewhere along the way, they absorbed a lie that became a wall — and now they can't see past it.
+Here are eight of the most common lies that keep people from their calling, and the truth that dismantles each.

 Lie 1: "I'm Not Qualified"

-The lie: You do not have the right education, the right experience, the right credentials.
-You look at people living in their calling and think: They are qualified.
-I am not.
+The lie.
+You don't have the right education, experience, or credentials.
+You look at people living in their calling and think they're qualified — I'm not.

 Lie 2: "It's Too Late"

-The lie: The window has closed.
+The lie.
+The window has closed.
 You missed your chance.
-Everyone else figured it out at 25, and you are 40, 50, 60 — too late.
+Everyone else figured it out at 25, and you're 40, 50, 60 — too late.

 Lie 3: "I Need to Have It All Figured Out First"

-The lie: You cannot start until you see the whole picture.
+The lie.
+You can't start until you see the whole picture.
 You need a five-year plan.
 You need certainty.
 You need to know the end before you take the first step.

-The truth: Abraham "went out, not knowing whither he went" (Hebrews 11:8, KJV).
-He had no map.
-He had a direction and a God who could see what he could not.
+The truth.
+Abraham didn't get a map.
+He got a direction and a God who could see what he could not.

 Lie 4: "My Calling Has to Be Grand"

-The lie: Real calling involves a stage, a platform, a movement.
-If it is not impressive by the world's standards, it is not a real calling.
+The lie.
+Real calling involves a stage, a platform, a movement.
+If it isn't impressive by the world's standards, it isn't a real calling.

 Faithful over a few things.
-That is the measure.
+That's the measure.
 Not the size of the platform.

 Lie 5: "I Need Permission"

-The lie: You are waiting for someone to tap you on the shoulder and say, "You are ready.
-Go."
+The lie.
+You're waiting for someone to tap you on the shoulder and say, you're ready.
+Go.
 A pastor.
 A boss.
 A parent.
 A mentor.

-You do not need a human being to validate your calling.
+You don't need a human being to validate your calling.
 You need the courage to step out even when no one else sees it yet.

 Lie 6: "God Is Disappointed in Me"

-The lie: You have failed too many times.
+The lie.
+You've failed too many times.
 Sinned too much.
 Wasted too many years.
 God has moved on to someone more reliable.

 Lie 7: "If It Were My Calling, It Would Be Easy"

-The lie: Real calling flows effortlessly.
-If it is hard, you are probably in the wrong place.
+The lie.
+Real calling flows effortlessly.
+If it's hard, you're probably in the wrong place.

 Lie 8: "I Don't Have a Calling"